 Limits on Funding

-- The GRO may fund events up to $1000 per event.
+- The GRO will fund up to $800 per group per semester.

-- The amount of funding spent on food must not exceed $12 per graduate student attending the event.
+- The funding allocated to food may not exceed $12 per graduate student attendee per meal.

 - The GRO will not approve funding for events after they have occurred, except for in extreme circumstances when approved by the GC with a supermajority vote.

 Steps for Requesting Funds